In this article we aim to explain what is MVP, how to create a minimum viable product for mobile app and how much does it cost to build an MVP.

 In fact, the actual situation is not so sad, we have to say: a recent CB Insights startups study found that the actual amount of failures comes to around 40% only.
 Moreover, the most popular reason is a lack of market demand: almost half of these startups have spent months or even years, creating the product prior to the realization that their hypothesis was originally incorrect.

-How to avoid failure?
+How to avoid failures in MVP app development?

 As a MVP development company, that have already passed this way more than once, we can formulate a few tips that will increase your success chances: